 The accompanying proxy is solicited by the Board of Directors of the Company.
 This Proxy Statement is being mailed to the stockholders on or about March 25, 2013 concurrently with the mailing of the Company's 2012 Annual Report to Stockholders.
 We have also retained the firm of Georgeson, Inc. to aid in the solicitation of brokers, banks, institutional and other stockholders for a fee of approximately \$6,500, plus reimbursement of expenses.
-All costs of the solicitation of proxies will be borne by the Company pays for the cost of proxy preparation and solicitation, including the reasonable charges and expenses of brokerage firms, banks, trusts or other nominees for forwarding proxy materials to street name holders.
-The Company's directors, officers and regular employees may solicit proxies by telephone or facsimile or personally.
-The Company's directors, officers and regular employees will receive no additional compensation.
+All costs of the solicitation of proxies will be borne by the Company.
+The Company pays for the cost of proxy preparation and solicitation, including the reasonable charges and expenses of brokerage firms, banks, trusts or other nominees for forwarding proxy materials to street name holders.
+The Company is soliciting proxies primarily by mail.
+In addition, the Company's directors, officers and regular employees may solicit proxies by telephone or facsimile or personally.
+The Company's directors, officers and regular employees will receive no additional compensation for these services other than their regular compensation.